Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

 The final output state in the Real World can thus be written as

-Regarding the Ideal World, there is no majority vote: conditioned on acceptance, the resource outputs the correct decision bit $z^\star$, and otherwise outputs $\perp$.
+Regarding the Ideal World, there is no majority vote: conditioned on acceptance, the Resource outputs the correct decision bit $z^\star$, and otherwise outputs $\perp$.
 As already mentioned, the acceptance probability is the same, because of independence of test and computation rounds.
 Hence,

-\paragraph{Reducing the Server deviation to a single $N\times(n+t)-$qubit Pauli.} Now we make the two following simplifications: first we realize that the working register is always unentangled from the rest of the state that constitutes the output of the protocol.
-It therefore doesn't contribute to any distinguishing advantage and can be traced out.
-Second, since the output contains a convex combinations of possible Pauli deviations, it is enough to consider that the Server applies a single Pauli deviation $\E$ for which the distinguishing probability is maximum.
-Together, we finally have for a choice of permutation $\perm$, for a fixed deviation $\E$,
+\paragraph{Reducing the Server deviation to a single $N\times(n+t)$-qubit Pauli.} Now, without loss of generality, we make the following two reductions: first, we observe that the working register is always unentangled from the rest of the state that constitutes the output of the protocol.
+It therefore does not contribute to any distinguishing advantage and can be traced out.
+Second, since the output contains a convex combination of possible Pauli deviations, it is enough to consider the case where the Server applies a single Pauli deviation $\E$ for which the distinguishing probability is maximal.
+Together, for a choice of permutation $\perm$ and a fixed deviation $\E$, we obtain

 and